 During the eight weeks of intense training at the 56,000 acre post, some GIs were seriously injured, and two recruits from our Battalion, of about 1,000, died from heatstroke.
-Around the time of these deaths (July 25, 1966) it was officially 98 degrees in Augusta, and the humidity, 100 percent!
+Around the time of these deaths (July 25, 1966) the officially recorded temperature in Augusta was 98 degrees and the humidity, 100 percent!
 There was absolutely no pause in our training, no break from the stifling heat and humidity.

 Our training company was made up of draftees and volunteers.
 About half of our group were so-called minorities, from the poorer areas in and around New York City.
 The rest of the recruits were mostly Caucasian, and came from rural and poor regions of the South.
-A few from both groups had chosen the Army over Jail after a Judge had given them one of the two choices.
+A few from both groups had chosen the Army over jail after a Judge had given the two options.

 In the best of circumstances, this aggregation wasn’t apt to blend very well; in the pressure cooker of BCT — it was volatile.
 There were taunts and insults, pushing and shoving aplenty.
 When it elevated to fists and blood, most were not within sight of a Drill Sergeant.
 Even the lamest in the groups knew they could end up in the stockade with the possibility of a Bad Conduct or worse, Dishonorable Discharge.